William C. Shiel Jr., MD, FACP, FACR

 The treatment of amyloidosis depends on the type of amyloidosis involved.
 Initial treatment of amyloidosis involves correcting organ failure and treating any underlying illness (such as myeloma, infection, or inflammation).
 The disease is frequently discovered after significant organ damage has already occurred.
 Therefore, stabilization of organ function is an initial target of treatment.
 The most frequent cause of death in systemic amyloidosis is kidney failure.

 Treatment includes chemotherapy agents usually used for certain cancers and dexamethasone for its anti-inflammatory actions.

-Researchers are currently enrolling patients with primary amyloidosis in clinical trials using a cancer chemotherapy medication (melphalan [Alkeran]) in conjunction with bone-marrow stem-cell transplantation.
+Patients with primary amyloidosis who have reasonable underlying health can be treated with a cancer chemotherapy medication (melphalan [Alkeran]) in conjunction with bone-marrow stem-cell transplantation.
+These treatments attack the abnormal plasma cells in the bone marrow that are causing the primary amyloidosis.
 The results have been promising, and this combination treatment is offered to eradicate the amyloidosis in selected patients, provided that the underlying medical condition of the patient is adequate.
-These aggressive treatment options with stem-cell transplantation and high doses of chemotherapy are a true breakthrough in the treatment of patients with amyloidosis.
+These aggressive treatment options with stem-cell transplantation and high doses of chemotherapy are a true breakthrough in the treatment of patients with this form of amyloidosis.